mcheang20/mcheang20.github.io/_portfolio/external_api.md

 ## Overview

+Create a web tool that allows activity tracking on registered web applications.

 ## Problems and Challenges

 Build an API analytics service that enables users to track activity on registered web applications.